-Learn the difference for yourself and bone up on why porterhouses in particular are such a prized cut of steak below.
+Learn the difference for yourself and bone up on why porterhouses, in particular, are such a prized cut of steak below.

 What Goes into a Porterhouse or T-Bone

-Both of these cuts are often removed from the bone and served on their own.
+Each of these cuts are often removed from the bone and served on their own.
 It’s only when both filet and strip are left on the bone that you get a porterhouse or T-bone.